EliasJRH/S.U.S/README.md

 `python main.py`

-*Note: In order to run the program, you will need to have a GPT3 API key.
+*Note: In order to run the program, you will need to have a GPT API key.
 You can get one [here](https://beta.openai.com/).
 Once you have the key, create a file called `.env` in the root directory of the project and add the following line:

 `OPENAI_API_KEY=YOUR_API_KEY`